arenaxr/arena-py/docs/advanced.md

 ```

 ## Object Time to Live (TTL)
-The `ttl` attribute of an object can set the amount of time (in seconds) that an object will stay in the scene until it is deleted.
+The `ttl` attribute of an object can set the amount of time (in seconds) that an object will stay in the scene until it is automatically deleted by the browser client.
 ```python
 line = ThickLine(
         color="#123456",